 My field study found, as predicted, that adult male D. rugosa were less predictable in their nightly travel distance than females but there was no correlation between behavioural type (i.e. nightly travel distance) and predictability.
 Moreover, behavioural predictability did not correlate with mating success.
 The observed sex difference in behavioural predictability is likely caused by passive plasticity.

 I hypothesize that the greater predictability of female nightly travel distance likely reflects passive plasticity rather than adaptive residual within-individual variation (Westneat et al. 2015).
 Females travel significantly less per night, on average than males (Kelly et al. 2008; Kelly and Gwynne 2023a), likely because adequate forage and diurnal refuges happen to be nearby and do not require extensive travel.
 Short travel distances are likely also adaptive for females because less travel means smaller energetic costs (Kelly and Gwynne 2016).
 In contrast, male unpredictability also likely reflects passive plasticity as male travel distance is dictated by female proximity (Kelly and Gwynne 2016; Kelly and Gwynne 2023a) meaning that the sooner a mate is found, the less a male travels (Watts et al. 2011).
 Once a female is located, the male follows her until she finds a suitable place to refuge for the day.
 The travel distance from the point of mate location by the male to the daytime refugia is generally quite short (i.e. a few metres).
-Since sexually receptive females are stochastically distributed across the landscape male distance-to-location should vary across nights Neither male nor female mating success correlated with behavioural predictability.
+Since sexually receptive females are stochastically distributed across the landscape male distance-to-location should vary across nights.
+Neither male nor female mating success correlated with behavioural predictability.
 Females are likely predictable for non-reproductive reasons therefore a lack of correlation with mating success is not surprising.
 On the other hand, it is surprising that there appears to be little reproductive advantage to males in being unpredictable further supporting the hypothesis that their plasticity is passive rather than adaptive.

 Hertel et al. (2020) also found that male African elephants (Loxodonta africanus) tend to be less predictable than females in their daily travel distance, however, no biological explanation was provided for this sex difference.
 Another study showed considerable variation among female brown bears (Ursus arctos) in the predictability of their daily movement distances (Hertel et al. 2021).
 Unlike the current study, Hertel et al. (2021) showed that behavioural type correlates with behavioural predictability as more predictable bears moved less per day on average and were less diurnal than less predictable bears.